SumitDhiran/ai-image-generator/README.md

     http://0.0.0.0:8000/api/token/
     ```
     endpoint to generate jwt token for authentication the API(use username and password for superadmin previously created)
-16. to run celery open another terminal and eneter
+16. to run celery open another terminal and enter
     ```
     python -m celery -A chaotix worker -l info
     ```